 The Framework Management Layer currently supports two types of redundant configurations: warm standby and hot standby.
 All T-Servers offer the warm standby redundancy type and, starting with release 7.1, the hot standby redundancy type is implemented in T-Servers for most types of switches.
 (See Table 1.)

+Instructions for configuring T-Server redundancy are available in Chapter 3, "High-Availability Configuration and Installation."
 Specifics on your T-Server's HA capabilities are outlined in Part Two of this document.